 AHP regularly measures plan performance and assesses their care management performance.
 We use a process we have internally developed and express the results in terms of a Care Management Effectiveness Index or CME Index.
 This process can be simplified to a methodology that reviews four specific utilization indices and determines a CME Index for the plan’s operations.
 The successful implementation of this type of modification will remove the health plan’s perverse incentive and will motivate more issuers to improve their CME performance and reduce the related cost of health care.
 This should also attract additional high CME scoring issuers to the marketplace and more of the healthier enrollees.

 - Determine average risk adjustment factor from standard CMS methodology

-- Develop risk adjusted CME benchmarks by multiplying benchmarks the benchmarks by the average risk adjustment factor
+- Develop risk adjusted CME benchmarks by multiplying benchmarks by the average risk adjustment factor

 - Compare actual issuer experience to the risk adjusted benchmarks to develop a composite actual/benchmark ratio

 - Apply adjustment factors to standard CMS risk score to reflect a performance adjusted CMS risk score